Anal fissure experiences

 Read preview →Coming home after LIS surgery: the first days

-What people commonly describe about the first days at home after lateral internal sphincterotomy — the relief, the uncertainty, the first bowel movement, and finding a new routine.
+What people commonly describe about the first days at home after lateral internal sphincterotomy — the relief, the uncertainty, the first bowel movement.

 Read preview →